 Choose a master based on minimising perpendicular, Doppler and temporal baselines (see Hooper et al. [2007]).
-If you do not know the baseline data, you can choose a preliminary master based only on time and continue as far as the make_coarse step in Section 5.
-After running make_slcs_XXXX, enter grep f_DC_con /slave.res in the SLC directory for the Doppler centroids.
-After running make_coarse enter grep Bperp /coreg.out in the INSAR_master_date directory to see the perpendicular baselines with respect to the current master.
-A new master can then be picked if necessary: run step_master_setup for the new master then go directly to Section 5.
+If you do not know the baseline data, choose a preliminary master based only on time and follow this manual as far as the make_coarse step in Section 5.
+After running make_coarse, the script master_select can be used to calculate expected stack coherence.
+Alternatively, one can enter grep Bperp /coreg.out in the INSAR_master_date directory to see the perpendicular baselines with respect to the selected master (enter grep f_DC_con /slave.res in the SLC directory for the Doppler centroids).
+A new master can then be picked if necessary.
+If this is the case, edit master_crop.in for the new master, run step_master_setup, then go directly to Section 5.

-Substitute your master date in the format yyyymmdd wherever master_date appears below.
+Substitute your chosen master date in the format yyyymmdd wherever master_date appears below.